cfilson/Remote-Work-Wealth-Transfer/docs/Functionality_Writeup.md

 *   **Skills Demonstrated:**
     *   **ETL Pipelines:** Automated the ingestion of raw CSVs and JSON API responses.
     *   **Fuzzy Matching:** Implemented logic to map inconsistent city names (e.g., mapping Zillow's "Bend, OR" to the analysis cohort's "Bend-Redmond, OR").
-    *   **Time-Series Normalization:** Applied a "Difference-in-Differences" style normalization, indexing all housing price series to $t=0$ at March 2020 to isolate the post-pandemic shock.
+    *   **Time-Series Normalization:** Applied a "Comparative Event Study" style normalization, indexing all housing price series to $t=0$ at March 2020 to isolate the post-pandemic shock.
     *   **Reshaping:** Used `pd.melt()` to transform wide-format Zillow data into long-format time series for analysis.
     *   **Merging:** Performed inner joins between distinct datasets (Migration vs. Housing) based on composite keys (`Year`, `City`).